-James Richard Lykens Jr. was born in 1923.
+James Richard Lykens Jr. was born on October 9, 1922.
 He was one of four children.
 James was raised from the age of 10 by his Uncle, A. Victor Lykens, who lived in Caln, Pennsylvania James attended schools in Caln where he received the Legion award for his good work.
 He graduated from Coatesville High School in 1941.
 His yearbook description makes reference to "…looking forward to being an aviation mechanic.”

 After graduation, James went to school in Williamsport, Pennsylvania for aviation mechanics.
 He then obtained employment at the Middletown Airport in Harrisburg.